Steffo99/flyingsnake/README.md

 It can be selected exclusively with the `--walls` flag, or turned off with the `--no-walls` flag.

+If the walls are painted, they will be colored with the paint color.
+You can turn off paint colors with the `--no-paints` flag.

 ![The wall layer](https://i.imgur.com/Grkq5PQ.png)

 #### Liquids